vassalengine/vassal-module-template/README.md

 in order to keep them current automatically.

 * Run Maven's package target to build the module.
 (From the command line on Unix: `./mvnw package`; from the command line on Windows: `mvnw.cmd package`; from an IDE, choose the "package" target.)
 The module will be written to `target/`.

+* The maven-shade-plugin in `pom.xml` may be used to package dependent JARs with your module.
+See comments in `pom.xml` for more details.